This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 Target ancestry_inference Perform ancestry inference for all target datasets.

-Target target_pgs Calculates polygenic scores in all target datasets using score files for all GWAS and all PGS methods.
+Target target_pgs Calculates all polygenic scores in all target datasets.

 Target pc_projection Projects reference genetic PCs into all target datasets